Falémé mine

-The Falémé iron ore deposits are located in south-east Senegal in the Kédougou Region.
+The Falémé iron ore deposits (French: Gisements de minerai de fer de Falémé) are located in south-east Senegal in the Kédougou Region.
 Several deposits of primary Magnetite and high-grade oxide ores have been explored.
 The proved, minable reserves amount to 260 million tons of coarse-grained magnetite with an average Fe-content of 45% and 340 million tons of oxide ore with an average Fe-content of 59%.